 The custodial parent (the person who receives support payments) not residing in Washington County, is not required to appear for support or contempt hearings.
 Their interests will be represented by the Title IV-D Attorney.
 However, they are expected to cooperate fully with the court.
 The IV-D Attorney will make sure that the procedural requirements of the hearing are met and that the case is not dismissed for a custodial parent that does not appear.
 The same procedural representation is not provided to a non-custodial parent.

 The Title IV-D attorney provides procedural representation only.
 The IV-D Attorney is not "your attorney" and the custodial parent is not their "client."
-Custodial parents are urged to appear or be present for support or contempt hearings in person or by telephone, if possible.
+Custodial parents are urged to be present for support or contempt hearings by telephone or video conference, if possible.
 This is particularly true if there are any special circumstances that the Court should know about concerning the custodial parent or the child(ren).
 Only custodial parents can answer allegations made by the noncustodial parent at the hearing and present direct testimony for the Court to consider.

-Failing to appear for a support hearing will result in:
+Failing to appear by audio, video or in person if required for a support conference hearing will result in: